 OUR WEDDING DIRECTOR’S TOP 5 WEDDING TIPS

-- Ensure your venue has an experienced in-house wedding planner, otherwise all of the planning and problems fall back onto you.
+Ensure your venue has an experienced in-house wedding planner, otherwise, all of the planning and problems fall back on you.